nikhilgajghate/checklist/README.md

 ### Managing Tasks
 - **Complete a task**: Click the checkbox next to the task
+- **Edit a task**: Double-click the task text or click the ✏️ button
 - **Delete a task**: Click the 🗑️ button next to the task
 - **Clear completed**: Click "Clear Completed" to remove all finished tasks
 - **Clear all**: Click "Clear All" to remove all tasks (with confirmation)